Periods and harmonic analysis on spherical varieties: Strongly tempered varieties

 for a suitable choice of Haar measure $d\Lambda$.

-Now -- as $\Lambda$ varies -- $W_s(\Lambda, 1)$ may be expressed in terms of the value of $W_s$ for a {\em fixed} character at a varying point of the torus; by a routine computation with the known asymptotics of the spherical Whittaker function, the integral (\ref{gray2}) is uniformly bounded for $s$ in a neighborhood of zero, and the right hand side of \eqref{limit2} is finite.
+Now -- as $\Lambda$ varies -- $W_s(\Lambda, 1)$ may be expressed in terms of the value of $W_s$ for a {\em fixed} character at a varying point of the torus; by a routine computation with the known asymptotics of the spherical Whittaker function (s.\ the remark that follows), the integral (\ref{gray2}) is uniformly bounded for $s$ in a neighborhood of zero, and the right hand side of \eqref{limit2} is finite.
 (We discuss this argument at more length below, phrased in a fashion where it generalizes more readily.) \end{proof}

 \begin{remark} Let us discuss in more detail how to phrase the final step of the proof -- bounding \eqref{gray2} -- in the language of this paper, so that it may be readily generalized to other settings: